-The Division of Student Affairs has a significant role in all aspects of the students' experience at EKU.
+The Division of Student Affairs has a signif cant role in all aspects of the students' experience at EKU.
 "Student Affairs helps set the stage for Student Success."
 Each department in the Division of Student Affairs offers programs and services that provide students with opportunities for success through the integration of their academic pursuits with the learning experiences gained outside of the classroom.
 The mission of EKU's Student Affairs division is to provide quality services, leadership experiences, and learning opportunities that promote personal development and student success.

-The Division of Student Affairs includes the following departments: 1) Campus Recreation/Intramurals, 2) Career Services, 3) Community Service and Student Engagement, 4) Counseling Center, 5) Education Pays, 6) First Year Programs, 7) Greek Life, 8) Meditation Chapel, 9) Multicultural Student Affairs, 10) Student Health Services, 11) Student Health Promotion and Education, 12) Student Involvement and Leadership, 13) University Housing.
+The Division of Student Affairs includes the following departments: 1) Admissions 2) Campus Recreation/Intramurals, 3) Career Services, 4) Community Service and Student Engagement, 5) Counseling Center, 6) Education Pays, 7) Financial Aid, 8) First Year Programs, 9) Greek Life, 10) Marketing, 11) Meditation Chapel, 12) Multicultural Student Affairs, 13) NOVA Program, 14) Recruiting, 15) Regional Campus Student Affairs, 16) Student Outreach and Transition, 17) Student Health Services, 18) Student Health Promotion and Education, 19) Student Involvement and Leadership, 20) Transfer Center, and 21) University Housing.